skeeto/skeeto.github.com/_posts/2017-06-19-Building-and-Install-Software-in-HOME.markdown

 export LIBRARY_PATH=$HOME/.local/lib
 ~~~

-This is like the `-I` compiler option and the `-L` linker option,
+The first two are like the `-I` compiler option and the third is like
-except you won't need to use them explicitly.
-Some software uses
+`-L` linker option, except you *usually* won't need to use them
+explicitly.
+Unfortunately [`LIBRARY_PATH` doesn't override the system
+library paths][lpath], so in some cases, you will need to explicitly set
+`-L`.
+Otherwise you will still end up linking against the system library
+rather than the custom packaged version.
+I really wish GCC and Clang
+didn't behave this way.

-`pkg-config` to determine its compiler and linker flags, and your home
+Some software uses `pkg-config` to determine its compiler and linker
-directory will contain some of the needed information.
-So set that up
+flags, and your home directory will contain some of the needed
-too:
+information.
+So set that up too:

 ~~~sh
 export PKG_CONFIG_PATH=$HOME/.local/lib/pkgconfig